cube-js/cube/docs/content/Cube.js-Introduction.md

 Cube was designed to work with all SQL-enabled data sources, including cloud data warehouses like Snowflake or Google BigQuery, query engines like Presto or Amazon Athena, and application databases like Postgres.
 Cube has a built-in caching engine to provide sub-second latency and high concurrency for API requests.

-With Cube, you can create a data model, manage access control and caching, and expose your data to every application via REST, GraphQL and SQL interfaces.
+With Cube, you can build a data model, manage access control and caching, and expose your data to every application via REST, GraphQL, and SQL APIs.
 Cube is headless, API-first, and decoupled from visualizations.
 You can use any charting library to build custom UI, or connect existing dashboarding and reporting tools to Cube.

 ## Why Cube?